Hilsonxhero/laravel-elastic-vision/docs/mapping.md

 So far each mapping was for a simple field.
 You will very likely want to nest data.
 For example, a post has an author and this might be another object or model.
-Elasticsearch calls this a nested mapping, and Explorer supports this as follows for both methods of setting up your mapping:
+Elasticsearch calls this a nested mapping, and ElasticVision supports this as follows for both methods of setting up your mapping:

 ```php
     [